marvz-arbz/marvz-arbz/README.md

 - 💞️ I love stress
 - 📫 How to reach me here?
 - 😄 Pronouns: marvz
-- ⚡ Fun fact: hehehehe
+- ⚡ Fun fact: Commit, push, pray.
+Repeat.

 <!---
 marvz-arbz/marvz-arbz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.